GET IN TOUCH

 What happens if I ignore a payroll tax bill?

-If a payroll tax bill is ignored, the IRS may file a federal tax lien, garnish wages, or levy a bank account.
-The federal government and the Tennessee Department of Revenue can demand immediate payment and apply additional penalties or interest.
-Businesses and firms that fail to act may face a locked padlock icon notice on their online accounts, warning of legal enforcement and asset seizures.
+If a federal payroll tax bill is ignored, the IRS may file a federal tax lien, garnish wages, or levy a bank account.
+The IRS can demand immediate payment and apply additional penalties or interest.
+The Tennessee Department of Revenue can similarly take enforcement action for any delinquent state-administered taxes.
+Businesses that fail to act risk liens, asset seizures, and escalating collection activity.

 Can unemployment insurance taxes create problems for employers?

-Yes, employers in Tennessee must pay unemployment insurance contributions in addition to other tax obligations.
-Failure to file or pay these state taxes can result in liens, legal demands for payment, and penalties.
-Businesses that do not remain compliant risk losing credit, assets, or access to certain government services.
-These requirements apply to all employers with workers on payroll, regardless of salaries, income, or firm size.
+Yes, employers in Tennessee must pay unemployment insurance premiums in addition to federal payroll tax obligations.
+These premiums are administered by the Tennessee Department of Labor and Workforce Development, not the Tennessee Department of Revenue.
+Failure to file or pay can result in state enforcement actions, legal demands for payment, and penalties.
+These requirements apply to all covered employers with workers on payroll, regardless of firm size.

 When can financial hardship be considered?

-The IRS and Tennessee may grant relief under certain circumstances, such as serious illness, extraordinary circumstances, or lower wages that prevent taxpayers from paying.
+The IRS may grant relief under certain circumstances, such as extraordinary hardship or income that is too low to cover the full tax liability.
 A taxpayer may be determined eligible for Currently Not Collectible status if collection would create a burden beyond their ability to pay.
-While this does not erase the debt, it can pause enforcement until the person’s income or assets improve.
+While this does not erase the debt, it can pause enforcement until the person's financial situation improves.
+In Tennessee, hardship considerations are generally evaluated as part of the Offer in Compromise application process.

 What forms are required for a payroll tax payment plan?

-To request an IRS installment agreement, taxpayers usually file Form 9465.
+To request a federal IRS installment agreement, taxpayers usually file Form 9465.
 Form 433-F or Form 433-B may also be required if the debt is large or involves businesses.
 Tennessee taxpayers can submit applications online through the TNTAP system.
-Providing complete income, deductions, and assets details helps the government determine if the taxpayer is eligible to accept a compromise or approve a payment plan.
+Providing complete income, asset, and expense details helps the government determine whether a taxpayer qualifies for a payment plan or compromise.

 How do I know if I am personally liable for payroll tax debt?